Analytical And Dialectical Marxism -- By Ian Hunt

 Return To The Main Index Page

 I had been aware of the above book for some time, but had I known of its significance I would have obtained a copy much earlier.
 It is in fact one of the few books on dialectics I hadn't read in whole or part before I began this project, but one I should have read years ago!
-[This was written back in 2008.]

 My initial reaction was that this book is a welcome breath of fresh air.
 My subsequent reaction was one of acute disappointment.

 Hunt makes a heroic attempt to render comprehensible the unintelligible Hermetic doctrines Hegel inflicted on humanity.
-That he fails to do so (for reasons I will explain over the next few years, but several of which can be found here and here) says more about his attempt to appropriate some aspects of the clarity we find in Analytic Philosophy in a vain attempt to disperse the fog that engulfs Hegelian Mysticism than I could have done by sniping at it from the sidelines for many years -- i.e., it isn't worth the effort, so why bother!
+That he fails to do so (for reasons I will explain over the next few years, but several of which can be found here and here) says more about his attempt to appropriate some aspects of the clarity we find in Analytic Philosophy in a vain attempt to disperse the fog that engulfs Hegelian Mysticism than I could have done by sniping at it from the sidelines for many years -- i.e., it isn't worth the effort; why bother!

-I also note here similar attempts made by Academic Marxists to grapple with the terminally obscure concepts they have imported from Hegel -- upside down or 'the right way up' -- in order to try to make them consistent with modern science or Historical Materialism --, which endeavour I liken to the futile attempts made by Roman Catholic Philosophers and Theologians to render the Doctrine of the Trinity comprehensible.
+I also note here similar attempts made by Academic Marxists to grapple with the terminally obscure concepts they have imported from Hegel -- upside down or 'the right way up' -- in order to try to make them consistent with modern science or Historical Materialism --, which endeavour I have likened to the futile attempts made by Roman Catholic Philosophers and Theologians to render the Doctrine of the Trinity comprehensible.
 Whatever Christian Apologists say, it won't wash.
 Same with the tortured prose churned out by Academic Dialecticians -- incidentally, whose work on 'dialectics' clearly isn't an "abomination" to the many bourgeois publishing houses that print their work.
 [The same comment applies the Hunt's book, too.]

 Again: why waste paper and ink trying?